Cherelle Parker: Philadelphia City Council

-Tasco retired from Philadelphia city council in 2015, and encouraged Parker to succeed her.
+Marian B. Tasco retired from Philadelphia city council in 2015, and encouraged Parker to succeed her.
 She was supported by the city's Democratic Party, and won.
 As a member of the Philadelphia City Council, she led the passage of the "Philly First Home" program, which aids first-time home buyers in meeting down payments and closing costs on the purchase of a home.
+In 2016, she graduated from the Fels Institute of Government of the University of Pennsylvania with a degree in Public Administration.

 In January 2020, Parker defeated Bobby Henon to become majority leader for Democrats on the city council.
 In February 2021, Parker was elected the chair of the board for the Delaware River Port Authority.

+On city council, Parker focused on housing policy, opposed Jim Kenney's soda tax, and increased community policing.